MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 performance.
 Decoders SHOULD consume checkpoint data and emit ACK_FLUSH frames as promptly as possible.

+Since decoders cannot safely drop old checkpoints until they have fully processed any checkpoints which might have been open concurrently, a long-lived checkpoint can delay the completion of an ACK_DROP.
+Encoders SHOULD flush all NEW checkpoints as soon as feasible after issuing a DROP instruction.

 # Security Considerations

 A malicious encoder might attempt to consume a large amount of space on the decoder, but as each decoder chooses how much memory to allow the peer to consume, this state is bounded.

+A malicious encoder might also send blocking references to entries which will never actually be defined.
+This attack is comparable to a "slow loris" attack in which a request is delivered very slowly in an attempt to consume resources on the server.
+Similar mitigations (request timers, etc.) SHOULD be employed to guard against such attacks.

 # IANA Considerations